A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 \begin{lem} Let $(M,g)$ be a $(n-\nu,\nu)$-spacetime with $0\leq \nu \leq n$.
 Then $(M',g')$ and $(M'',g'')$ as defined in \eqref{Mprime} and \eqref{Mdprime} are $(n-\nu,\nu+1)$- and $(n+1-\nu,\nu)$-spacetimes, respectively.
 The corresponding cone structures satisfy

 If $\nu = n$ then furthermore

 \end{lem}

 \begin{proof} Since all cone structures are continuous by Theorem~\ref{thm:propercone} it is sufficient to prove the set-theoretic implications pointwise.
+Since the map $A \mapsto \overline{\operatorname{co}}~A$ is nondecreasing it is furthermore sufficient to prove the statement for the closed precausal cones $\mathcal{C}$ used in the proof of Theorem~\ref{thm:propercone}.
 We first prove the inclusions of \eqref{Cs}.
 Suppose the time frame orientation of $M$ is given by the vector fields $X_1,\ldots,X_\nu$, and $X_{\nu+1}=\partial_t$.
 We denote the pulled back version onto $\RR \times M$ along $\pi_M$ in the same way.

-If $v = (v_0,v_M) \in C'' \subseteq TM'' = \RR \times TM$ then
+If $v = (v_0,v_M) \in \mathcal{C}'' \subseteq TM'' = \RR \times TM$ then

 with a strict inequality for at least one $i=1,\ldots,\nu$ in the last line.
-Hence $v_M \in C' \subseteq TM \setminus (TM)_0$ irrespective of the value of $v_0$.
-In other words, $C'' \preccurlyeq \RR \times C$.
+Hence $v_M \in \mathcal{C}' \subseteq TM \setminus (TM)_0$ irrespective of the value of $v_0$.
+In other words, $\mathcal{C}'' \preccurlyeq \RR \times \mathcal{C}$.

-If, on the other hand, $v_M \in C \subseteq TM \setminus (TM)_0$ then $v = (0,v_M) \neq 0$ satisfies due to the orthogonal product structure
+If, on the other hand, $v_M \in \mathcal{C} \subseteq TM \setminus (TM)_0$ then $v = (0,v_M) \neq 0$ satisfies due to the orthogonal product structure

 Moreover, $g'(v,\partial_t) = 0$.
-Thus $v \in C' \cap C''$.
+Thus $v \in \mathcal{C}' \cap \mathcal{C}''$.

 It remains to prove \eqref{Cs2} for $\nu = n$.
-Consider once more $v=(v_0,v_M) \in C'$.
+Consider once more $v=(v_0,v_M) \in \mathcal{C}'=C'$.
 Due to the assumption $g'(v,\partial_t)\leq 0$ we must have $v_0 \geq 0$.
 In addition, for all $i=1,\ldots,n$, we have

 Since $g$ is negative definite by assumption, we have for all $v_M$